 *The Main House features an expansive living room, a sun room, a front parlor, a small office/library, and many covered and uncovered porches.
 Its kitchen consists of a sink and a refrigerator, and stocked with coffee and tea, along with whatever snacks and drinks writers bring along.
 Cooking facilities are not available to writers to prepare personal meals, as all meals are prepared and served by the chef in the Cook House.
 With plenty of seasoned firewood, the massive fieldstone fireplace in the living room provides the house's heat.
 Some bedrooms do not have closets, but all have dressers and/or luggage racks, and closets are available in hallways adjacent to rooms without closets.
 All beds are fitted with electric mattress pads, and extra blankets and pillows, in case of chilly nights.
 All rooms have been described and pictured as accurately as possible, still interior changes may have been made by the time of your arrival.

 **Price includes room, all meals, participation in after-dinner readings and critiques, and transportation to and from the island (by boat).
 Responsibility for reaching Port Clyde, ME, is that of the writer's.
 Prior to the retreat, attending writers will be invited to a private Facebook page where they can make ride-sharing arrangements, and get last minute reminders and details.
-Trips to and from the mainland must be arranged through Pam Loring (once per day for all), are weather dependent and subject to guidelines set by the island's caretaker/boat captain and Pam.
-Any additional departures or arrivals to the island or requests of the island's caretaker must be made through Pam and not by direct request to the caretaker.
+Any additional departures to or from the island beyond the initial arrival and departure dates must be pre-arranged through Pam Loring, the organizer, and the caretaker, and are weather dependent, and subject to other schedules, with guidelines set by the island's caretaker/boat captain and Pam.
 Lastly, the remoteness of the island unfortunately prohibits attendees with severe allergies or those who are mobility impaired from safely attending this retreat.

 writing retreat for women